thgautham/th-gautham.github.io/_pages/portfolio2.md

   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 excerpt: "For more details on all the things I'm interested in-mostly maths, visualization and practices, take a look at my resume."
 intro:
   - excerpt: 'Here you'll find summaries of the major projects I've done over the years, which are representative of my skills and interests.
-If you're curious about technical skills I've glossed over, feel free to contact me.'
+If you're curious about technical skills I've glossed over, feel free.'
 feature_row2:
   - image_path: /images/chip-image.jpg
     alt: "Flow simulation of particulate Contaminants"